alexbelgium/hassio-addons/epicgamesfree/README.md

 If this file doesn't exist, it will be created at first boot.

+The last release changelog mentions that automatic redemption is not possible anymore due to epic improvement on automation detection.
+A redemption link is sent to your preferred notification method instead of being automated (thanks @Shiroe93)

 ## Installation

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other add-on.